 415 Smyth Road

 Ottawa, ON K1H 8M8

 Email: [email protected]

 The Foundation is responsible for personal information sent to third parties for processing on behalf of the Foundation or to service providers who provide services to the Foundation.
 The Foundation requires any such third parties to use the personal information only for the purposes for which it is provided to them and to protect the security of the personal information in accordance with privacy laws.

 5. Purposes for Collecting, Using and Disclosing Personal Information

 The Foundation collects and uses personal information of donors only for the following purposes:

-- to send an acknowledgement to the designated recipient of an in memoriam or in honour gift;
+- To send an acknowledgement to the designated recipient of an in memoriam or in-honour gift; and

-When contacting donors, the Foundation respects their express preferences concerning matters such as method and frequency of solicitations and public recognition of donations.
+When contacting donors, the Foundation respects their expressed preferences concerning matters such as method and frequency of solicitations and public recognition of donations.